A Defense of 1950s Housewives

 Bypassing the false and insulting assumptions implied by that belief, you can check it by finding an anarcho-capitalist or a voluntaryist – the purest of free-market capitalists – and ask if they think only monetary transactions matter.
 They’ll look at you like you’re nuts.

-Money as God is something only Marxists and maniacs really believe.
+Money as God is something that only Marxists and maniacs really believe.

 I’ll illustrate this point with an extreme example; that of a rural housewife in a poor family, during the early years of the 20th century… and with an abusive husband.